top of page

 5. Increasing Your Home's Value

-A well-designed game room is a plus if you plan to sell your home one day.
+A well-designed game room is a plus if you plan to sell your home in the future.
 A prospective buyer will see this as a desirable feature, especially if you have renovated your bonus room by adding a bar or home theater.
 An at-home recreation area appeals to homebuyers and can justify a slightly higher asking price.

 6. Saving Money